Accenture/reactive-interaction-gateway/docs/api-gateway.md

 }]
 ```

 Via `transform_request_headers` you can set which headers should be overridden or added.
 In this case RIG would override `host` header and add completely new header `custom-header`.
-Same as with you can define per endpoint if you want to transform headers using `transform_request_headers` property.
-Headers transformation is by default turned off.
+Same as with auth, you can define per endpoint if you want to transform headers using `transform_request_headers` property.
+Headers transformation is by default disabled and `transform_request_headers` field set to `false`.

 ## URL rewriting

+With URL rewriting you can set how the incoming and outgoing request urls should look like.

 ```json
 [{